9 Best Cross Browser Testing Tools in 2023

 Websites need to work exactly the same on any browser, device, and OS combination.

-Cross-browser testing is a non-functional aspect of website development that ensures a live site works across:
+Cross-browser testing is a critical aspect of website development, ensuring functionality across:

-• A combination of browsers and operating systems, especially the most popular: Chrome, Firefox, Edge, Safari, and of course, macOS, iOS, Windows, and Android.
+• Various browsers and operating systems, particularly popular ones like Chrome, Firefox, Edge, Safari, macOS, iOS, Windows, and Android.

 What are the advantages of cross-browser testing?